Shashwatsingh22/K8s_Management_Project/README.md

 1.Cluster on Same Cloud Plateform:

-    In this, user have to tell that how much maser and slave will be in order to build architecture on a single platform like aws , google clouds, azure etc.
+    In this, user have to tell  platform  in order to build architecture on it single platforms like google clouds, aws , azure etc.

  2.Cluster on Multi Cloud Plateform:

     In today’s industry , everyone needs all the architecture in multicloud Cluster.
 As one slave is running on their local datacenter , another on AWS or Google clouds  and all are running on some other clouds .
     This is Multiclouds Architecture.

 ## Tool used for automation:

     We are using ANSIBLE for automation which is good for the configuration but not for provisioning but we know how to provision it with the help of ANSIBLE.
+     But In Next Verision we are going to use Terraform.

-    Now it will be the task of ANSIBLE to download the required software which we have already hosted on our cloud which is a controller node so that we can manage user node and do anything.
+     Now it will be the task of ANSIBLE to download the required software which we have already hosted on our cloud which will act as controller node so that we can manage manged node and do anything.

 - Kubernetes: